jack-r-warren/nstp-cert-status-server/README.md

 docker build -t nstp-cert-status-server .
 ```

-The `nstp-cert-status-server` container will still need to be passed arguments and given access to a port:
+The `nstp-cert-status-server` container will still need to be passed arguments and files and given access to a port:

 ```
 docker run -v /tmp/:/tmp/ -p 22301:22301/udp nstp-cert-status-server [OPTIONS]